History of the Royal Canadian Air Force: Overseas operations

 No. 6 Group lost 100 bombers in air raids over Germany, suffering a 7% loss ratio.
 Morale suffered because of the heavy losses, with many bombers became unserviceable, failed to take off or returned early.
 On the night of 20 January 1944, 6 Group was ordered to bomb Berlin.
-Of the 147 bombers ordered to bomb Berlin, 3 could not take off, 17 turned back over the North Sea, and 9 were shot down.
+Of the 147 bombers ordered to bomb Berlin, 3 could not take off, 17 turned back over the North Sea, and nine were shot down.
 The next night, when 125 bombers were ordered to strike Berlin, 11 failed to take off, 12 turned back and 24 were shot down over Germany.
 The losses together with the morale problems were felt to be almost a crisis, which led to a new commander for 6 Group being appointed.

 On February 29, 1944, Air Vice-Marshal C.M "Black Mike" McEwen took command of 6 Group and brought about improved navigational training and better training for the ground crews.
 In March 1944, the bombing offensive against Germany was stopped and Bomber Command began bombing targets in France as a prelude to Operation Overlord As France was closer to Britain than Germany, this required shorter flights and imposed less of a burden on the bomber crews.

-Only in October 1944 did the strategical bombing offensive resume and 6 Group went back to bombing German cities.
+Only in October 1944 did the strategic bombing offensive resume and 6 Group went back to bombing German cities.
 By the end of 1944, 6 Group was suffering the lowest losses of any of the Bomber Command groups and the highest accuracy in bombing targets.
-Altogether, 9,980 Canadians were killed in bombing raids against German cities between 1940 and 1945, making the strategical bombing offensive one of the most costly operations for Canada in World War II.
+Altogether, 9,980 Canadians were killed in bombing raids against German cities between 1940 and 1945, making the strategic bombing offensive one of the most costly operations for Canada in World War II.